 3. Pay Attention To Compatibility

-This next tip might seem fairly obvious, but it is nonetheless very important to remember.
+This tip might seem fairly obvious, but it is nonetheless very important to remember.
 You always need to make sure, before you buy a VR headset, that you can actually use it for what you want to use it for.
 This involves both the platform compatibility of the headset and the game compatibility as well, otherwise you may be wasting your money.

 4. Refresh Rate Is Often More Important Than Resolution

 This is a very important tip, and it could save you a lot of wasted money.
-The resolution and the refresh rate are two of the most important aspects of a VR headset for sim racing.
+Resolution and refresh rate are two of the most important aspects of a VR headset for sim racing.
 Obviously, things like comfort and compatibility are important as well, but the screen is what makes it virtual reality, so you need to make sure that it is up to the task.

 The Higher The Better